 Here’s the situation: Your home computer or office does not have professional graphic design software, and you wouldn’t know how to use it if you had it.
 So, you’re taking the path of least resistance and using Microsoft Publisher to create your marketing materials.
 You’ve completed your design and are hurriedly sending it off to your printer, who informs you that your design needs “bleed”.
 With pictures of battlefield injuries in your head, you tell your printer “Yes, of course, bleed.”

-What is bleed?
+What is Bleed?

-Home and office printers cannot print to the edge and will leave a white margin, cutting into your design.
+Most home and office printers cannot print to the edge and will leave a white margin, cutting into your design.
 If this is good enough for your purposes, read no further as you do not need to add bleed to your design.
 For borderless, professional printing, bleed is required by most commercial printers, and is recommended for the highest quality print output.

 Before you start adding bleed to your design, be sure you do not have important design elements or text boxes closer than 1/8 inch to the inside edge of your document.
 Staying within this safe zone ensures your design will not cut off important content after printing and trimming.

 Start by opening the Page Setup dialog box.
-Go to File > Page Setup.
+Go to Page Design > Size > Page Setup.
 Under Page, enter the dimensions required for your document.
 You need to add 1/8 inch (.125″) of bleed on all four sides of your document.
 This will add an additional 1/4 inch to both the width and the height of your document.
-For example, if your document is 11″ x 17″, your new document size will be 11.25″ x 17.25″.
+For example, if your document is 8.5″ x 11″, your new document size will be 8.75″ x 11.25″.

 Next, adjust the graphics to the edge of the document.
 You may scale vector objects, but be sure you do not distort photographs.
 Use the crop tool where possible.
 Grouping graphic elements will allow you to move elements together and make the adjustments quicker.

-Once you have adjusted your design, change your page size back to 11″ x 17″.
+Once you have adjusted your design, change your page size back to 8.5″ x 11″.
 The graphics touching the edge will then extend beyond your publication page by 1/8 inch.

 - After you print, trim the paper to the size of the publication by using the crop marks as your guides.

-Bleeds in Microsoft Word
+Bleeds in Microsoft Word documents

-While it is possible to print a Microsoft Word document with bleed, the process is tedious and not recommend.
+While it is possible to print a Microsoft Word document with bleed, the process is tedious and not recommended.
 You can follow the steps above to create a document size large enough to accommodate the bleed, however Word does not allow your document to extend past the document size and does not offer a way to include crop marks.
 Check with your printer for their specifications and requirements if you choose to use Word.
 If your printer is not able to help, try Printingforless.com.
 They will work with you to get your design professionally printed.